MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Remove-MgBetaServicePrincipalSynchronizationJob.md

 Stop the synchronization job, and permanently delete all the state associated with it.
 Synchronized accounts are left as-is.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgServicePrincipalSynchronizationJob](/powershell/module/Microsoft.Graph.Applications/Remove-MgServicePrincipalSynchronizationJob?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)